sweharris/Alexa-Smart-Home-VirtualButtons/usage/README.md

 The Makefile has some examples.

+Alternatively there is an _insecure_ mode using GET requests.
+Normally a GET is a bad idea because it may be logged (e.g. at proxies) and so this might expose the password.
+To enable insecure mode you need to set button 100004 to hold the word `insecure` (see the installation guide on how to set buttons).

+In insecure mode you can make a GET request of the form

+    $URL?cmd=$PASS/command/param1/param2

+So you might do

+    curl $URL?cmd=$PASS/pushcontact/12

+Beware if using names with spaces in; spaces would need to be changed to `%20`; e.g. "Front Door" would become

+    $URL?cmd=$PASS/pushcontactbyname/Front%20Door

+Because this mode isn't recommended the rest of the documentation will use the POST/JSON mode.

+### Buttons

 Buttons have a number, a name and a state.
 The state may be 0 == CLOSED == OFF, or 1 == OPEN == ON.

 Alexa Smart Home routines can handle 100 devices.
 Button numbers don't